 Your plan comes with one live session per week, regardless of how long you commit to the service.

-Talkspace’s counselors are just as high quality as BetterHelp’s, and the pricing is comparable unless you subscribe for three months or a year up-front via BetterHelp (which we honestly don’t recommend until you try a week for free or pay for a first month, alternately).
-If you are somebody who lives in apps and seldom strays to a desktop or laptop device, then Talkspace would likely serve you very well.
+Talkspace’s counselors are just as high-quality as BetterHelp’s, and the pricing can be comparable to BetterHelp if you’re willing to forego the more frequent live sessions.
+If you are somebody who lives in apps, texts more often than you engage in live conversation, and seldom strays to a desktop or laptop device (which describes many of us), then Talkspace would likely serve you very well.

 You can learn more about the company, its services and price structure with our full Talkspace review.